 Traditional – If you're open to traditional seasonal and holiday jobs, major retailers like Macy's, Bath and Body Works, Costco, Target, FedEx, UPS, Amazon and even the US Postal Service hire seasonal staff, yearly.

-Assisted – A staffing firm can help connect you with high-rated employers who are looking to find talent to fill seasonal or temporary holiday jobs.
+Assisted – A staffing firm can help connect you with high-rated employers who are looking to find talent to fill seasonal or contract holiday jobs.
 They have the relationships and will be happy to use them to find you the right fit.

 Consider remote holiday jobs